 CS 314 Specification 3 - Using Multiple Classes - Baby Names

 Programming Assignment 3: Individual Assignment.
 You must complete this assignment on your own.
-You may not acquire from any source (e.g. another student or an internet site) a partial or complete solution to a problem or project that has been assigned.
-You may not show another student your solution to this assignment.
-You may not have another person (current student, former student, tutor, friend, anyone) “walk you through” how to solve this assignment.
+You may not acquire from any source (e.g. another student, an internet site, generative AI / chatbot / LLM such as chatGPT) a partial or complete solution to a problem or project that has been assigned.
+You may not show another student your solution to the assignment.
+You may not have another person (current student, former student, tutor, friend, anyone) “walk you through” how to solve an assignment.
 You may get help from the instructional staff.
-You may discuss general ideas and approaches with other students but you may not develop code together.
+You may discuss general ideas and approaches with other students but you may not develop or debug code together.
 Review the class policy on collaboration from the syllabus.

 The purposes of this assignment are